professorfabio/CMU-StarterProject/README.md

 ### a.
 Start Kafka on a cloud-based server (server-1):

-#### When doing it for the first time:
+#### Installing Kafka (only when doing it for the first time):
+- Install Java (JDK)

+$ sudo apt update

+$ sudo apt install default-jdk

-- Install Apache Kafka.
+- Download, install (just uncompress) and configure Apache Kafka.
 See instructions in Kafka's Quickstart page: https://kafka.apache.org/quickstart or, else, ask ChatGPT at your own risk ;-)

+$ curl --output kafka_2.13-4.0.0.tgz https://dlcdn.apache.org/kafka/4.0.0/kafka_2.13-4.0.0.tgz

+$ tar -xzf kafka_2.13-4.0.0.tgz

+$ cd kafka_2.13-4.0.0/

+$ KAFKA_CLUSTER_ID="$(bin/kafka-storage.sh random-uuid)"

+$ bin/kafka-storage.sh format --standalone -t $KAFKA_CLUSTER_ID -c config/server.properties

 Important: Edit config/server.properties to uncomment the line starting with advertised_listeners and replace the domain name with the public IP address of the machine where the Broker will run (server-1).
 It is recommended to use a fixed public IP address for this machine.

 #### Once Kafka is properly installed and configured (see above), run both the Zookeeper and Kafka servers:

-$ bin/zookeeper-server-start.sh config/zookeeper.properties

 $ bin/kafka-server-start.sh config/server.properties